ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 	App.vue
 ```

-The idea behind this is that you add all your custom components into /components and any assets that also need to be transpiled/compiled into /assets.
+The idea behind this is that you add all your custom components into `/components` and any assets that also need to be transpiled/compiled into `/assets`.
-For example a global stylesheet or an icon library that you want to [treeshake](https://webpack.js.org/guides/tree-shaking/){:target="_blank" rel="noopener noreferrer"} fits perfectly into /assets.
+For example a global stylesheet or an icon library that you want to [treeshake](https://webpack.js.org/guides/tree-shaking/){:target="_blank" rel="noopener noreferrer"} fits perfectly into `/assets`.
-In the public folder we put all things static that don't need to be parsed and treeshaked: the logo, the favicons, images, ...
+In the `public` folder we put all things static that don't need to be parsed and treeshaked: the logo, the favicons, images, ...

 ### A more advanced structure
 The basic structure is enough for a simple single page application.